 tablespaces on a hypertable.
 When new chunks are created, one of the

 hypertable's attached tablespaces is picked by the runtime to store

 the chunk's data.
 Thus, a typical use case is to detach a tablespace

 from a hypertable when the tablespace runs out of disk space and

 attach a new one that has free space.
 A hypertable's attached

 tablespaces can be viewed with the

 A hypertable can be partitioned in multiple dimensions, but only one of the dimensions is used to determine the tablespace assigned to a particular hypertable chunk.
 If a hypertable has one or more hash-partitioned ("space") dimensions, then the first hash-partitioned dimension is used.
 Otherwise, the first time dimension is used.
-This assignment strategy ensures that hash-partitioned hypertables will have chunks colocated according to hash partition, as long as the list of tablespaces attached to the hypertable remains the same.
-Modulo calculation is used to pick a tablespace, so there can be more partitions than tablespaces (e.g., if there are two tablespaces, partition number three will use the first tablespace).
+This assignment strategy ensures that hash-partitioned hypertables have chunks colocated according to hash partition, as long as the list of tablespaces attached to the hypertable remains the same.
+Modulo calculation is used to pick a tablespace, so there can be more partitions than tablespaces (e.g., if there are two tablespaces, partition number three uses the first tablespace).